-What is a Financial Statement?
+What Is a Financial Statement?

 Financial statements are a group of formal reports showing a company’s financial results.
 These results may reflect a given period, as with income and cash flow statements.
 Or cover a snapshot of a specific moment, as with a balance sheet.
-Later, we’ll go over financial statement examples to better understand these three key reports.

 Who Uses Financial Statements?

-Why is a Financial Statement Important?
+Why Is a Financial Statement Important?

 Look at several financial statement examples back to back, and you can plot trends from individual results.
 Adhering to regular reporting makes it easier to look at performance over time.
 All you have to do is compare specific results to the ones before it.